HAL Tejas: Prototypes and testing

-Prototype testing began in 2003, a year after the first flight of the second Technology Demonstrator (TD-2).
-The first prototype aircraft, PV-1, made its maiden flight in 2003.
-The first trainer prototype PV-5 was rolled out in 2009 and made its first flight on 26 November 2009.
+On 4 January 2001, the first technology demonstrator (TD-1) successfully achieved flight.
+The second such aircraft (TD-2) began testing in 2003.
+The first production variant (PV-1) made its maiden flight in 2003.
+The first trainer variant (PV-5) was rolled out in 2009 and made its first flight on 26 November 2009.
 A total of two trainer prototypes were built and designated PV-5 and PV-06.
 The first naval prototype, designated NP-1, made its first flight on 27 April 2012.
 It was a twin-seater aircraft, while the second naval prototype, designated as NP-2, was a single seater.
 Both naval prototypes were used extensively for various aircraft carrier-related trials at the Shore Based Test Facility in Goa.
-NP-2 was used in the actual carrier trials, where it made an arrested recovery and ski-jump assisted take-off from the aircraft-carrier INS Vikramaditya in January 2020.
+NP-2 was used in the actual carrier trials, where it made an arrested recovery and ski-jump assisted take-off from the aircraft carrier INS Vikramaditya in January 2020.

 The first Limited Series Production aircraft (LSP-1) performed its maiden flight on 25 April 2007.
 A total of seven limited series production (LSP) aircraft were built.
 The LSPs were extensively used for developmental trials such as weapon testing – involving test firing of the R-73 and Python-5 close combat missiles, the I-Derby ER beyond visual range air-to-air missile and guided–unguided munition releases.
-The LSPs were also used for sensor trials involving integration and testing of the Israeli Elta EL/M-2032 multi-mode radar, Indian Uttam AESA Radar and Rafael Litening targeting pod.
+The LSPs were also used for sensor trials involving integration and testing of the Israeli Elta EL/M-2032 multi-mode radar, and EL/M-2052 AESA radar, and the Indian Uttam AESA Radar and Rafael Litening targeting pod.
 The Uttam radar was integrated on the Tejas LSP-2 and LSP-3, and logged about 30 hours of flight testing on the Tejas alone.
 The high altitude trials and hot weather trials were carried out with the LSPs and the PV-3 prototype, in IOC and FOC configurations.
 These trials were mainly focused on assessing the performance of the various sensors and avionics on board, at temperatures ranging from below -10 degree Celsius to more than +45 degrees Celsius.